 Since Zürich, Mary-Anne wove the approaches of ‘Internal Family Systems’ (IFS) into her work.
 (There is an outline of this approach on the page entitled Working with Inner ‘Parts’ as well as links to related sites).
 Mary-Anne received Level III training with Hal & Sidra Stone in their Voice Dialogue method.
 In 2012 Mary-Anne completed the Level 1 training IFS, the second week of which was led by Dick Schwartz.

 As a Jungian Analyst, Mary-Anne was affiliated with AGAP (Association of Graduate Analytic Psychologists),and the ruling body for Jungian Analysts worldwide, the IAAP (International Association for Analytical Psychology).
 In Ontario, as a Registered Psychotherapist, Mary-Anne was affiliated with OSP (Ontario Society of Psychotherapists) and was a member of CRPO, the College of Registered Psychotherapists of Ontario .

-At present,Mary-Anne has retired from practicing psychotherapy and is doing some life coaching and IFS facilitation.
+At present,Mary-Anne has retired from practicing, what the new Ontario College of psychotherapy refers to as “the controlled act of psychotherapy”, and is doing some dream work and IFS facilitation.

 “Our task must be to free ourselves…by widening our circle of compassion